nextgis/docs_toolbox/source/layers2ngw.rst

 Vector layers from an archive to Web GIS
 =========================================

+This tool allows to create multiple vector layers in Web GIS at once using a ZIP archive of geodata files.

 Input:

 * Web GIS - URL of the Web GIS, i.e. https://sandbox.nextgis.com